apache/qpid-python/README.md

         $ ./qpid-python-test

-If you wish to run the 0-8 or 0-9 conformence tests, they may be selected as follows:
+If you wish to run the 0-8 or 0-9 conformance tests, they may be selected as follows:

 1. Run a broker on the default port.